4D Logo 4D

 Here's what you get when you hire 4D:

 You get me.
 Not a franchise crew.
 Not a subcontractor I've never met.
-Me.
-I do the assessment.
-I run the equipment.
-I take the moisture readings.
-I send you the updates.
-If something isn't right, you're telling the person who can fix it — because that person is standing in your house.
+My team.
+We do the assessment.
+We run the equipment.
+We take the moisture readings.
+We send you the updates.
+If something isn't right, you're telling the team that can fix it — because we're standing in your house.

 You get the actual tools.
-I use FLIR thermal imaging cameras to see moisture inside walls before I cut into anything.
-I use a Protimeter MMS3 to get accurate readings — not the $30 pin meter from the hardware store.
-I run commercial-grade dehumidifiers and air movers.
-I use botanical antimicrobials that won't poison your air while they're cleaning it.
+We use FLIR thermal imaging cameras to see moisture inside walls before we cut into anything.
+We use a Protimeter MMS3 to get accurate readings — not the $30 pin meter from the hardware store.
+We run commercial-grade dehumidifiers and air movers.
+We use botanical antimicrobials that won't poison your air while they're cleaning it.

 I couldn't tell you what's in my living room right now.
 I could draw you a floor plan of my equipment trailer from memory.